 Bone marrow collection.
 This involves the removal of stem cells from your hip bones.
 This is done using a needle and syringe under a general anesthetic in hospital.
 Although this is not a surgical operation, there will be marks on the skin made by the needle.
 As there may be some discomfort where the needle has been inserted, you will need to stay in hospital for up to 48 hours and have a period of recovery at home of up to five days.

 There are three stem cell registers in the UK that you can join.
 Whichever you choose, you’ll be registered until your 60th birthday.

-Please make sure you select ACLT as your reason for registering with the below.
+Please make sure you select ACLT as your reason for registering when signing up.
 This is important because it allows us to track the number of signups that come through our charity.